juliaaano/payload/README.md

 In case one or more are to be found, the priority is given by the order listed above.

+###### Priority

+It is possible to determine exactly which provider to use in case the classpath contains multiples.
+For example, if Gson and Jackson are present in the classpath, you can tell Payload to use Jackson.

 ###### Custom Provider

 1. Implement one of the available \<MediaType>ProviderFactory.java.